-- Research study records - Laboratory records of only those services provided in connection with this study (for example urine tests). - A video recording will be made of your e-cigarette use session.
-This recording will be labeled with an anonymous identifier and not your name. -
+- Research study records and visits - Laboratory records of only those services provided in connection with this study (for example urine tests).

 How will you use and share my information?

 We will use your information to conduct the study described in this consent form.